nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 The credentials are provisioned through AT commands.
 See `Credential storage management %CMNG`_ for more information.
 If you are using the |NCS| to build your application, you can use the :ref:`nrf:modem_key_mgmt` library to manage credentials.
-If you prefer a graphical tool, use `LTE Link Monitor`_ instead.
+If you prefer a graphical tool, use `Cellular Monitor`_ instead.
-To manage credentials with LTE Link Monitor, your device must be running an |NCS| application.
+To manage credentials with Cellular Monitor, your device must be running an |NCS| application.

 The following figure shows how security tags are provisioned using AT commands: